Artah

-History
+Byzantine era

-After the loss of Syria to the Arabs during the 7th century, the Byzantine Empire reconquered Artah in 966 as a step to reconquer Antioch a few years later.
-Artah's importance came from its strategic position as it was situated on vital routes connecting the Euphrates and the Orontes valleys as well as Apamea, Aleppo and Antioch.
+After the Arab conquest of Syria during the 7th century, the Byzantine Empire reconquered Artah in 966 as a step to reconquer Antioch a few years later.
+Artah's importance came from its strategic position as it was situated on vital routes connecting the Euphrates and the Orontes valleys as well as Apamea, Aleppo, and Antioch.
 Artah became then the residence of a strategos and was endowed, together with the nearby castle of 'Imm, with several imperial domains, making it thus attractive to Turkish raiders.
 Artah became a major stronghold in the Byzantine defenses in the region and the last Byzantine castle before the emirate of Aleppo.

 The town was conquered on 1 July 1068 by Aleppan forces, resulting in a massacre of the local population that had fled for safety to the town and indicating the weakening Byzantine defences in the region.
-The city was then shortly reconquered by Emperor Romanos IV Diogenes in December 1068 but by the time the army of the First Crusade reached it in October 1097, it was in the hand of local Turkmen rulers and was one of the keys to the success in the Crusaders' siege of Antioch.
+The city was then reconquered by Emperor Romanos IV Diogenes in December 1068 and briefly returned to Byzantine rule.